- 8pm Wed 25th – Sat 28th October

 - Queen’s Hall, Cuckfield

-This everyday story of country life sees the routine of a farming estate disrupted by visiting relatives, with subsequent arguments over money, drinking too much, and protecting the environment, while unrequited love and a mid-life crisis become intertwined!
+The routine of a farming estate is disrupted by visiting relatives from the city, with subsequent arguments over money, drinking too much, and protecting the environment, while unrequited love and a mid-life crisis become intertwined!

 I was first introduced to this play whilst studying Theatre Arts at Southdown’s College.
 Although I auditioned for the part of Yelena, I was cast as Sonya, who is described in the text as being “Plain ” This did not go down well with my egotistic 17yr old self, but I was quickly won over by the complexity of the character I was learning to portray.
 So when CDS were looking for a “Serious” play to perform in October, I suggested Uncle Vanya.
 It is often described as a tragi-comedy although it is neither conventionally comic or tragic.
 The genius of this play comes from the multi-layered characters, who are neither good or bad but reflect human nature. “